Supporting downtown small businesses while staying safe

 The City of Saint Paul has a new phone line to answer questions about the City’s response to the COVID-19 coronavirus.
 Translators are available to answer questions in Hmong, Karen, Oromo, Somali, and Spanish.
 Call 651-266-6000 or email LanguageResources@ci.stpaul.mn.us.

-*This list was last updated on April 9.
+This page was last updated on June 2.

 For more information, contact us at email@example.com.
 Note: Some of these recommendations originated from Downtown Raleigh Alliance and are being shared through the International Downtown Association.